 Backpacking can be interpreted as a way to travel with less spending.
-This can be done by staying in cheaper places, sometimes even in the wild, choosing cheaper food but staying healthy and filling, being more selective in spending at tourist destinations, and also using less expensive modes of transportation.
+This can be done by choosing the cheaper accommodation, the transport fare, and the food.
+In doing that, keep staying healthy and comfortable.
+Selective spending at tourist destinations is also a basic consideration on backpacking.
 In the last few decades, the cost of transports and accommodation has become more affordable.
 Some country even gives free visas cost to attract tourist to visit.

-Backpacking reduce your transport costs.
+Backpacking reduces your transport costs.
 Inexpensive transportation mode has also been widely available.
-Start by renting a motorbike, using a local public transport, to buy a package of transport for a few days.
-Renting a motorbike is actually the best option for backpackers if you have a license to drive.
+Tourists can rent a motorbike, a car, or a bicycle during their trip.
+Another option is using a local public transport, or by buying a certain package of transport for a few days.
+Renting a motorbike, in my opinion, is the best option for backpackers.
+But don’t forget to bring your driving license.
 In addition to low fuel consumption, you can freely stop by at some places along the way you pass.
 This will be hard to do if you buy a package of local transportation costs or use public transport.

 #Photo by Lukas Robertson on Unsplash